 the practicing of ritual ceremonies and rites in Hinduism is very common from birth to death, believing spiritual connection with their ancestors brings harmony and long life in the family.

 Hindus believe in rebirth or reincarnation, the return of the soul to the earth in a new bodily form.
 It solely depends on one's karma or action in his/her previous life to be born in a higher or lower human realm in the present world.

 The caste system plays a vital role in Hinduism, Brahmin being the sacred caste and the topmost in the hierarchy.
 Brahmin as Priests, Kshatriyas as Warriors, Vaishyas as traders, Sudras as Lower castes and untouchables.

 Hindus beliefs in four Ashrams or the four stages of life.
 The first is Brahmacharya( period of celibacy or student life}.
 The second is Garhastya (period of married life).
 The third is Vanaprastha (period of retirement and living a sequestered life) and the fourth is Sannyasa (period of renunciation).

 Such as the principle of identity of the individual with Brahma (the creator), the only reality in the context of the unreality of life and the word which is called illusion or Maya

-Guru: Guru means the spiritual teacher and the religious guide with great respect in the society.
+Guru means the spiritual teacher and the religious guide with great respect in society.
 Hindus consider guru as a dignified one, next in etiquette only for divinity.

-OM: a spiritual symbolic and powerful holy Mantra in Hindu religion.
+a spiritual symbolic and powerful holy Mantra in the Hindu religion.
 It refers to Atman (the soul) and Brahman (the ultimate reality).